Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m01-fist-time-users/index.md

 Navigate to your supplied URL and log on as the WebGoat *guest* presented on the login page.

-{{< figure src="14-webgoat-login.png" height="500px">}}
+{{< figure src="14-webgoat-login.png" >}}

 ---
 ### Webgoat Main Page

-Webgoat is a collection of open-sourced collection of Security exercises and examples for security professionals to review.

 The home page of the Webgoat application shows you the following:
 - Main topics on the left
 - Content in the middle

+We're going to navigate to subheadings to examine the different flaws.

 {{< figure src="14-webgoat-mainpage.png" height="400px" text-align="center">}}
 [See the full-sized picture](14-webgoat-mainpage.png)

 ---
-### LAB: Navigating to SQL Injections
+### Navigating to SQL Injections

-Expand the section entitled, "Injection Flaws" on the left to see our options.
+In the subheadings on the left, expand the section entitled, "Injection Flaws."

-Once expanded, click on the "String SQL Injection" option in the list.
+Once expanded, click on the "String SQL Injection" option in the list."

 {{< figure src="14-webgoat-expand-injection.png" height="400px" text-align="center">}}
 [See the full-sized picture](14-webgoat-expand-injection.png)

 ---
 ### WebGoat: Expose a SQL Injection Vulnerability
-The String SQL Injection page is an example of the content in WebGoat.
-A blend of instruction, data-entry, and challenge.
+The *String SQL Injection* page is an example of the content in WebGoat with instruction, data-entry, and sometimes a challenge.
+Some challenges include hints and solutions.

- Here, we'll enter a name in a standard text field as part of the exercise.
-Please enter your name or "Smith" as the example suggests.
+Enter your name in the text field (or the name "Smith").

 You will see a response indicating, "No results matched."

-This is typical data-entry and not a test for exploits.
+This is typical data-entry and not intended as a test for exploits.
 Normal scanning and user testing usually doesn't reveal there is a security vulnerability on this page.

 Let's examine the results from Contrast Security.